 How to Design a Hybrid PCB Stackup

-The radar evaluation module from Texas Instruments shown above is one example of a great way to design a PCB that contains an mmWave section complete with RF routing and high power transmission, as well as a moderate speed digital section with multiple ICs.
+The radar evaluation module from Texas Instruments shown above is one example of a design that contains an mmWave section complete with RF routing and high power transmission, as well as a moderate speed digital section with multiple ICs.
 I’m not affiliated with TI, but the main reason I like this board as an educational tool is that it shows one way to use PTFE-based laminates like Rogers or Taconic to build a commercial RF product.
 Sometimes, when we talk about using PTFE laminates or alternatives like low-Dk glass cloth laminates, we’re not talking about building the entire stackup from an expensive PTFE material with bondplies.

 In some cases, it makes sense to build a board entirely from PTFE laminates or a low-Dk laminate.
 I’ve done this with high-speed backplanes that support dozens of long interconnects on multiple layers with bandwidth cutoffs at ~80 GHz.
 When you need to route multi-gig serial channels between two connectors across 15 inches of board space, you need to get losses as low as possible to ensure the signals at the receiver can be recovered.
 However, in other cases you really only need a low-loss laminate on one layer.
 This is the essence of a hybrid PCB stackup, and it may be a better choice for your board.